glojurelang/glojure/README.md

 *Gopher image derived from [@egonelbre](https://github.com/egonelbre/gophers), licensed under [Creative Commons 1.0 Attributions license](https://creativecommons.org/licenses/by/1.0/).*

-Glojure is an interpreter for the [Clojure](https://clojure.org/), that is hosted in the Go programming language.
+Glojure is an interpreter for [Clojure](https://clojure.org/), hosted on Go.
 Glojure provides easy access to Go libraries, similar to how Clojure provides easy access to Java frameworks.

 Glojure is in early development; expect bugs, missing features, and limited performance.
 Backwards compatibility is not